China's Nov crude imports rise m/m as backlog cleared

 "We are expecting weaker crude oil flows into China in December.
 Refiners are eyeing the cargo that will be delivered in January, so that they can use their quota for 2021," said Li Yan, analyst at China-based Longzhong consultancy, ahead of the data.

-The commerce ministry has raised 2021 crude import quotas by 20% to 243 million tonnes for non-state refiners.
+The commerce ministry has raised 2021 crude import quotas by 20pc to 243 million tonnes for non-state refiners.

 "The decrease in Chinese oil purchases has allowed floating storage volumes to finally begin clearing onshore," said analysts from Kpler in a client note.